simonklee/opentui-tex/README.md

 theme change. `TexRenderable` aborts requests for stale or destroyed nodes.

 With `streaming: true`, only the synchronous Unicode preview changes.
-The layout shows incomplete constructs at the end as `□` placeholders.
+The layout shows incomplete constructs at the end of the input as `□` placeholders.

-The `fallback` option controls behavior after a failure. `"unicode"` keeps the semantic preview. `"retain"` restores the previous successful backend result.
+The `fallback` option controls behavior after a failure:

+- `"unicode"` keeps the semantic preview.
+- `"retain"` restores the previous successful backend result.
-`"message"` displays an error. `"throw"` rejects readiness.
-The default is `"message"`.
+- `"message"` displays an error.
+This is the default.
+- `"throw"` rejects readiness.

 Share one backend across multiple `TexRenderable` instances.

 A `TexBackend` transfers ownership of each image output to the receiver.
-The receiver must dispose the image. `TexRenderable` manages all images that its backend returns.
-This includes stale outputs and outputs kept by the `"retain"` fallback.
+The receiver must dispose the image. `TexRenderable` manages all images that its backend returns, including stale outputs and outputs that the `"retain"` fallback keeps.
 Thus, most applications do not manage images directly.

 ## React and Solid